WHY SHOULD I STUDY A LEVEL ITALIAN?

 Paper 1: Listening, reading and translation into English – 40% of the total A Level grade.

 Paper 2: Written response to works, translation into Italian - 30% of the total A Level grade.
 This paper includes TWO essays on at least two ‘works’, one of which must be literary.

 Paper 3: Speaking - 30% of the total A Level grade.

-Standard College entry requirements (as detailed on page 12 of the Prospectus) and a minimum of:
+Standard College entry requirements and a minimum of:

-The Modern Foreign Languages Department (MFL) also offer A Level courses in German, Spanish and French, one-year GCSE courses in Italian and Spanish leading to an A Level course in the second year, Modern and Additional Studies in Japanese, Chinese and Latin.
-We also offer many other enrichment opportunities such as “MFL’s Got Talent” and the European Day of Languages and Christmas Carols in all languages.
+The Modern Foreign Languages Department (MFL) also offer A Level courses in German, Spanish and French, one-year GCSE courses in Italian and Spanish, possibly leading to an A Level course in the second year, Modern and Additional Studies in Italian, Japanese, Chinese and Latin.
+We also offer many other enrichment opportunities such as the European Day of Languages and Christmas Carols in all languages.